Sign inTry free

 Yes, when the app is adaptive.
 A worksheet wastes 70 percent of the time on facts the child already knows.
 A good adaptive app spends almost every minute on the facts that need work.

-5 to 10 minutes per day is plenty.
+2 to 5 minutes per day is plenty.
 Daily consistency beats long sessions.
 If your app demands 20+ minute sessions, it is optimizing for time spent rather than learning per minute.

 Often yes, because the free apps tend to be ad-heavy or built for engagement metrics rather than retention.
 The deciding factor is the method (3-second cutoff, spaced repetition), not the price.